-- severe asthma, trouble breathing, or other lung problems. a bowel blockage or have parrowing of the stomach or intestines. - previously had an allergic reaction to pentazocine or naloxone.
+severe asthma, trouble breathing, or other lung problems.

+a bowel blockage or have narrowing of the stomach or intestines. previously had an allergic reaction to pentazocine or naloxone.
-known or suspected gastrointestinal obstruction, including paralytic ileus.
-Before taking Pentazocine and Naloxone Tablets, tell your healthcare provider if you have

-- a history of:
+Before taking Pentazocine and Naloxone Tablets, tell your healthcare provider if you have a history of:

-- head injury seizures

-liver kidney thyroid problems problems urinating

-pancreas or gallbladder problems

-- abuse of street or prescription drugs, alcohol addiction, or mental health problems.

-Tell your healthcare provider if you are:
+head injury, seizures • liver, kidney, thyroid problems problems urinating • pancreas or gallbladder problems abuse of street or prescription drugs, alcohol addiction, opioid overdose, or mental health Tell your healthcare provider if you are:

-- pregnant or planning to become pregnant.
-Prolonged use of Pentazocine and Naloxone Tablets during pregnancy can cause withdrawal symptoms in your newborn baby that could be life-threatening if not recognized and treated. - breastfeeding.
-Pentazocine and naloxone passes into breast milk and may harm your - taking prescription or over-the-counter medicines, vitamins, or herbal supplements.
+pregnant or planning to become pregnant.
+Prolonged use of Pentazocine and Naloxone or prescription drugs taking prescription or over-the-counter medicines, vitamins, or herbal supplements.
 Taking Pentazocine and Naloxone Tablets with certain other medicines can cause serious side effects that could lead to death.
 When taking Pentazocine and Naloxone Tablets: